CorBer/teensy_batdetector/README.md

 Several specific libraries have been added to this repository, in de directory <b>lib</b> you can find them.

 I am using a non-default programming setup for Teensy, that means that the code might not work in other environments.
+Thats why pre_compiled_hex files can be found on this repository.

 Setup @2019-06-22